Seat Warmers and Saboteurs – Dealing with Difficult Directors

 Open and frank conversations about fraud and corruption

 Fostering open conversations within the board and between the board and the rest of organisation is a vital process for uncovering assumptions and miscommunication and airing disagreements in constructive way.
 Carefully discussing an issue such as fraud when developing policies can assist in coming to a cohesive and inclusive decision that when disseminated throughout the organisation will encourage ownership and commitment to the principles.
-In an article for the Better Boards Newsletter, Trent Dean – Executive Manager of Quality, Safety and Risk at Royal Flying Doctor Service (Qld) – writes that boards should put the topic of fraud up for discussion and “have a clearly visible board position that ensures any substantiated claims of fraud or corruption will be formally addressed, including industrial or criminal action.”
+In an article for the Better Boards Newsletter, Trent Dean – Executive Manager of Quality, Safety and Risk at Royal Flying Doctor Service (Qld) – writes that boards should put the topic of fraud up for discussion and “have a clearly visible board position that ensures any substantiated claims of fraud or corruption will be formally addressed, including industrial or criminal action.”4

 Continued Board Development

-Research suggests that learning in groups or teams can significantly improve the effectiveness of your learning and group activities are beneficial in building cohesion.
+Research suggests that learning in groups or teams can significantly improve the effectiveness of your learning, and group activities are beneficial in building cohesion.
 Part of making a commitment to an organisation in joining a board, is the commitment to having the most up-to-date skills and knowledge.
-Regular planning workshops, strategy days, retreats, conferences a courses that are participated in as a team can not only be an enjoyable way to build relationships as a board and improve skills and knowledge but can also assist in developing and practicing cooperation, communication and decision-making as a team.
+Regular planning workshops, strategy days, retreats, conferences and courses that are participated in as a team can not only be an enjoyable way to build relationships as a board and improve skills and knowledge but can also assist in developing and practicing cooperation, communication and decision-making as a team.

 Difficult directors, saboteurs and seat-warmers are a reality that some organisations face and it can be a tough struggle to rein the board back to a functioning, cohesive and effective body.
 Dealing with problem directors is best managed with calm and clear communication and with the assistance of robust policies and processes that help the board to be proactive, up-front about its expectations and a champion of cooperation.